encosoft-kr/.github/profile/README.md

 ### About This Organization

+🕰️ Our [timeline](https://github.com/encosoft-kr/origin/wiki/Timeline.md) outlines how EncoSoft has grown from the ground up, step by step.

 See our full company profile for background, brand evolution, and timeline milestones.
 Our internal standards, policies, and documentation philosophy are maintained in our [origin repository](https://github.com/encosoft-kr/origin/) — serving as the canonical reference for how we work, write, and think.
 This repository defines the operating DNA behind EncoSoft.

 ---